knative/docs/docs/versioned/serving/using-a-custom-domain.md

     kubectl edit configmap config-domain -n knative-serving
     ```

-1. Edit the file to replace `svc.cluster.local` with the domain you want to use, then remove the `_example` key and save your changes.
+1. Edit the file to replace `svc.cluster.local` with the domain you want to use  and save your changes.
 In this example, `knative.dev` is configured as the domain for all routes:

     ```yaml
     apiVersion: v1